dpereira/NathanJamesToolbox/README.md

 	{'12345': ['recxyzId', 'Regular', 'Live']}

 **Create a list of JSON containing all data**

-Loop through all the pages and create a list containing all data on all columns.
+- Loop through all the pages and create a list containing all data on all columns.

+Example:

 	>>> _airtable = nj.airtableToolbox('abcdefg', 'xyzApiKey')
 	>>> url = _airtable.create_url('Master?filterbyformula={SKU}=12345')